untapped-inc/sema-docs/docs/getting-started.md

 This section is a tutorial on how to get you started with setting up the platform on your system locally so you can test it.

-!!! note ""
+!!! note "Windows Users"
-    We cover only *nix systems like Linux and OS X. Windows users will need to figure out alternatives on their own.[^windows-users]
+    We only cover *nix systems like Linux and OS X **for now**.
+Windows users will need to figure out alternatives on their own.[^windows-users]

+## The Database

+Let's get started with the database.

-## Prerequisites
+### Prerequisites 1

-* Download MySQL Workbench: Get it [here](https://dev.mysql.com/downloads/workbench/).
+From this point of this tutorial, here's what you'll need to follow along:

+* Install MySQL: Follow [this link](https://dev.mysql.com/doc/refman/5.7/en/installing.html) for instructions for your system.
+Make sure you create an admin user, or using `root` is fine too.[^using-root]
 * Install nvm: Follow [this link](https://github.com/creationix/nvm#installation) for instructions.
 * Install latest LTS version of Node and npm: `nvm install --lts`
 * Install Yarn: `npm i -g yarn`
-* Install react-scripts (To be able to run the client): `yarn global add react-scripts`
-* Install MySQL: Follow [this link](https://dev.mysql.com/doc/refman/5.7/en/installing.html) for instructions for your system.
-Make sure you create an admin user, or using `root` is fine too.[^using-root]
-* Fork the project repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
-* Clone your new Git repo to a local folder: `git clone https://github.com/YOUR-USERNAME/sema-core.git` - Make sure to change ==YOUR-USERNAME== to your Github username.
-* Move into your new folder: `cd sema-core`
-* From this point on, we expect that you are in the root directory of the project.

-## Setting up the Database
+### Configurations

-Assuming you successfully installed MySQL on your system and created an admin user, let's start creating the `sema_core` database and populating some sample data for the project.
+Assuming you've successfully installed MySQL on your system and created an admin user (not **root**), let's start creating the `sema_core` database and populating the basic data for the project.

 ### Creating the database